Wondering if your toddler is ready to transition to one nap? Learn when to drop that second nap plus get essential tips for a smooth process.

 4. Take a late afternoon cat nap if needed

-With your toddler sleeping in for that morning nap, he might need a quick cat nap in the afternoon.
-Base the time you put him to nap on his behavior.
-If he feels grumpy or sleepy, let him sleep for 30 minutes in the late afternoon.
+With your toddler sleeping in for that morning nap, she might need a quick cat nap in the afternoon.
+Base the time you put her to nap on her behavior.
+If she feels grumpy or sleepy, let her sleep for 30 minutes in the late afternoon.

 Time it well so the cat nap isn’t too close to bedtime, either.
-Wake him up if need be so he has enough awake time before bedtime.
+Wake her up if need be so she has enough awake time before bedtime.

-The goal is to drop this cat nap, especially as you continue to lengthen and push his morning one later in the day.
+The goal is to drop this cat nap, especially as you continue to lengthen and push the morning one later in the day.

 5. Move bedtime earlier if needed